finopsfoundation/framework/members/vendor-certification.md

 ### FinOps Certified Solution

-You meet this criteria if you offer a subset of the FinOps tools to help FinOps practitioners successfully solve specific challenges in their cloud financial management practices.
+You meet this criteria if you offer tooling or a platform that specialize in helping FinOps practitioners solve a specific subset of their cloud cost management challenges.
 You also have:

 - Be a FinOps Foundation and Linux Foundation member
 - Dedicated solution focusing on one area of FinOps